klokan/AnotherDXF2Shape/README.md

 Features:

-      - Other elements than the standard import are displayed
+      - More elements than the standard import are displayed
       - Display of text (Labeling)
       - Categorization by Layer
       - Group by Layer